 - Check all ingredients and labels on packages to ensure no nuts are in the products

 - Wash the face and hands of your child if peanut butter was used at home

-We realize that this may pose an inconvenience for you when packing snacks and lunches.
 We appreciate your understanding and cooperation with this potentially life-threatening allergy.

 We are a Scent Free School.
 Please consider those with allergies and refrain from wearing perfumes or colognes.

 Sabrina’s Law and Anaphylaxis